Mafia (1993 film)

-Mafia is a 1993 Indian Malayalam- language action crime film directed by Shaji Kailas and written by Renji Panicker.
-It stars Suresh Gopi, Vikram, Janardhanan, Tiger Prabhakar, Babu Antony, Vijayaraghavan and Geetha.
+Mafia is a 1993 Indian Malayalam-language action thriller film directed by Shaji Kailas and written by Renji Panicker.
+It stars Suresh Gopi in the lead role alongside Vikram, Tiger Prabhakar, Janardhanan, Vijayaraghavan and Babu Antony.

-Mafia was released on 12 November 1993 and became successful at the box office.
+Mafia was released on 13 November 1993 on Diwali day and became successful at the box office.

 Plot

-DSP Jayashankar, a sincere senior cop, along with Bangalore City Police Department (B.C.P.D) is in a direct fight with a crime boss named Surya Devaraja Gowda, who rules the city along with his younger brother Chandra.
-Jayashankar's family is too worried about his safety and younger brother Harishankar always reminds him of it.
-Shivaraman "Shivappa", a former mafia leader is now leading a retired life in the city suburbs running a stable.
+DYSP Jayashankar (Janardhanan), a sincere senior cop, working for the Bangalore City Police Department (BCPD) is in a direct fight with a crime boss named Surya Devaraja Gowda (Tiger Prabhakar), who rules the city along with his younger brother Chandra Gowda (Babu Antony) Jayashankar's family is too worried about his safety and younger brother Harishankar Vikram) always reminds him of it.
+Shivaraman "Shivappa" (Vijayaraghavan), a former mafia leader is now leading a retired life in the city suburbs running a stable.
 Though retired, he has deep vengeance against Gowda, who had broken his leg, making him permanently disabled.
-Jayashankar longs his brother Ravishankar to join the IPS.
-Currently working for a leading Bangalore daily Deccan Chronicle, Ravi is also attempting for IPS.
+Jayashankar longs his brother Ravishankar (Suresh Gopi) to join the IPS.
+Ravishankar is currently working for a leading Bangalore daily Deccan Chronicle, Ravi is also attempting for IPS.

 One day, Jayashankar receives a piece of information that a consignment belonging to Gowda is arriving in the city.
-Along with Inspector Narayanan, Jayashankar manages to seize the trucks, but gets shot and killed by Gowda's goons.
+Along with SI Narayanan (Maniyanpilla Raju), Jayashankar manages to seize the trucks, but gets shot and killed by Gowda's goons.
 Ravi, who has just got a letter confirming his selection for IPS, reaches Jayashankar to inform the news, witnesses the brutal murder of Jayashankar.
-Ravi reaches out to the commissioner's office, but is shocked to find the killers, having a small talk with DCP Govindan.
+Ravi reaches out to the commissioner's office, but is shocked to find the killers, having a small talk with DCP Govindan (M.G.
+Soman).
 Ravi reacts violently and raises his hands at Govindan, accusing him of siding with Gowda.
 Govindan orders the arrest of Ravi, where the court sentences him to 2 years imprisonment for assaulting a senior cop on duty.
 Ravi loses his IPS selection because of his prison term.

 Upon release, Ravi decides to avenge Jayashankar's death.
 Hari introduces Ravi to Alexandra "Sandra" Amelia Felix, the daughter of an ex-mafiosi, who was killed by Gowda.
 Sandra is now running a few business offices of which Hari is the manager.
 Sandra agrees to help Ravi in his mission, where she introduces him to Shivappa.
 Though initially reluctant, Ravi agrees to provide money and weapons in the war against Gowda.
 The central government nominates and promotes Govindan as the city commissioner.
 At a function organized to felicitate Govindan, Ravi intrudes along with Hari and insults him publicly.